A Passage to India (film): Plot

-Upon his return to Chandrapore, Dr. Aziz is accused of attempting to rape Adela inside the caves, is jailed awaiting trial, and the incident becomes a cause célèbre.
-Mrs. Moore firmly believes Aziz did not commit any offence and departs India for England.
+Upon his return to Chandrapore, Aziz is accused of attempting to rape Adela inside the caves and is jailed awaiting trial.
+The incident becomes a cause célèbre.
+Mr. Fielding, who has befriended Aziz, insists he is innocent.
+Mrs. Moore also firmly believes Aziz did not commit any offence and departs India for England.
 Seemingly enjoying her passage at sea, Mrs. Moore suddenly suffers an apparent heart attack and dies.

-In court, Adela is questioned by the prosecutor, who is stunned when Adela replies that Dr. Aziz never entered the cave, where the supposed attempt took place.
+In court, Adela is questioned by the prosecutor, who is stunned when Adela replies that Aziz never entered the cave, where the supposed attempted rape took place.
 It becomes clear to Adela that her earlier signed accusation of attempted rape was false, so she recants.
-Aziz is freed and celebrated for his innocence.
-Adela is abandoned to her own devices by the British, except for Mr. Fielding, who assists her to safety at the college.
+Aziz is freed and his innocence celebrated.
+Adela is abandoned to her own devices by the British except for Mr. Fielding, who assists her to safety at the college.
 She plans to return to England at the earliest moment.
-Aziz rids himself of his western associations and vows to find a new job in another Indian state; he opens a clinic in the lake area near Srinagar, Kashmir.
+Aziz vows to find a new job in another Indian state away from British rule; he opens a clinic in the lake area near Srinagar, Kashmir.

 Meanwhile, through Adela, Fielding has married Stella Moore, Mrs. Moore's daughter from her second marriage.
 Aziz eventually reconciles with Fielding, and Aziz writes to Adela asking her to forgive him for taking so long to come to appreciate the courage she exercised when she withdrew her accusation in court.